The visit to this Tirumoolanathar

 Kulothunga

-Chozha-I’s another inscription records that a gift of 150 Kuli land to Adhi
+Chozha-I’s other inscription records a gift of 150 Kuli land to Adhi

 Chandeswarar and Vinayagar by Nellangai Parthasarathy Battan.